Asylum-Lang-Foundation/Manual/source/walkthrough/variables.md

 Remember to use parenthesis when in doubt!
 It makes code easier to read.

 ### Preserving Data With Operators
-What happens when you use these different operators on differing on similar types?
+What happens when you use these different operators on differing or similar types?
 For example, let's look at the following code:

 ```rust
 fn main() {